louis-tru/quark/docs/VULKAN.md

 - `vk_canvas.*`: command packs, descriptor pools, render passes, framebuffers, descriptors, pipelines, submission assembly, and Canvas state.
 - `vk_canvas_cmd.cc`: backend implementations of the `GPUCanvas` command hooks.
+- `vk_render_linux.cc`: shared Android/Linux platform surface, swapchain,
+  acquire semaphores, swapchain-image targets, and present flow.
 - `vk_util.*`: Vulkan format, memory, sampler, render-pass, framebuffer, image view, command-buffer, and buffer-allocation helpers.

 Platform-specific surface/swapchain implementations should remain separate from the platform-independent shared resource and Canvas layers.

+## Android/Linux Presentation Model

+The main Canvas renders directly into the acquired swapchain image.
+The shared platform implementation:

+1. creates an Android or Xlib `VkSurfaceKHR`;
+2. creates a FIFO swapchain whose images support color-attachment, sampled, and compute-storage use;
+3. acquires one image with a per-frame acquire semaphore;
+4. wraps that image as the main Canvas target without taking ownership of the swapchain image or its memory;
+5. records ordinary Canvas commands directly against that target;
+6. appends the platform presentation-layout transition after the unchanged Canvas command list;
+7. submits the Canvas command list through the shared queue and presents while holding the same queue-serialization contract used by other windows.

+The platform alternates between two acquire semaphores.
+The Canvas current/front command-pack model permits at most one submitted frame plus one acquired frame waiting to be submitted, so the earlier acquire semaphore is available again when the index wraps without adding a fence-status check to the display path.
+Render-finished semaphores belong to swapchain images, so each is reused only after that same image is acquired again.
+Swapchain recreation waits for the shared queue and rebuilds surface-dependent state.
+The next acquired image replaces the Canvas default target through the ordinary `setDefaultTarget()` path.

+`vkAcquireNextImageKHR()` currently uses a zero timeout.
+If acquisition fails or the swapchain is out of date, the render tick is discarded.
+Swapchain reload is driven by the external surface lifecycle rather than from `renderDisplay()`.

 ## Device And Queue Model